 This project examines the diverse attempts by scientific practitioners to chronicle, explain, and represent the transition between childhood and adulthood over the course of Germany’s long nineteenth century.
+The aim of these attempts was to define the criteria for and stating point of maturity and to imbue definitions with scientific and legal authority.
 These approaches paid particular attention to understanding the physiological and psychological components of the will—that facet of mind that had long been considered the essential index of moral freedom.
-Locating and measuring the will also implicated research in other areas related to cognition and human behavior, such as choice, attention, consciousness, habit, reflex, and language.
-Amidst the array of developmental theories—evolutionary, historical, phenomenological, and ontogenetic—that proliferated in the nineteenth century, tracing the formation of the human being through infancy and childhood contributed to the promises of education and psychology to be able to intervene in development and mold the human toward the interests of the state.
+Locating and measuring the will also implicated research in other areas related to cognitive and human behavior, such as choice, attention, consciousness, habit, reflex, and language.
+In effect, drawing the boundary between childhood and adulthood became a way to discuss freedom and moral agency, and, indeed, social scientists, in grappling with maturity, were debating what it meant to be an autonomous human being, responsible for one’s actions.
+Amidst the array of developmental theories that proliferated in the nineteenth century—evolutionary, historical, phenomenological, and ontogenetic—tracing the formation of the human being through infancy and childhood contributed to the promises of education and psychology to be able to intervene in development and mold the human toward the interests of the state.